-Best Free Document Scanners for iPhone in 2026
+Best Free Document Scanner App for iPhone in 2026 (I Tested 4)

 You need to scan a document.
 Maybe it's a receipt for an expense report, a contract you need to sign digitally, or lecture notes you want to keep forever.
 You pull out your iPhone, open the App Store, and find dozens of scanner apps -- most of them hiding fees behind a "free" label.